Where Are Yamaha Generators Made?

 Are Yamaha Generators Made in China?

-Currently, you will find a few models with made-in-China tags, however, most of the famous generators come with a made in japan tag.
+Currently, you will find a few models with made-in-China tags, however, most of the famous generators come with a made-in-Japan tag.

 Are Yamaha Generators Made in Japan?